Sensing with discrete time crystals: Introduction

-In this work, we develop a new approach for using DTCs to construct highly frequency-selective quantum sensors for time-varying (AC) magnetic fields.
-We experimentally demonstrate it in an ensemble of randomly positioned, hyperpolarized, $\Cs$ nuclear spins in diamond.
-The sensor operates in the 0.5-50 kHz range -- typically a blind spot for sensors based on atomic vapor~\cite{Budker07} or electronic spins~\cite{Fabricant23}, while achieving competitive sensitivity.
+In this work, we develop a new approach for using DTCs to construct highly frequency-selective quantum sensors for time-varying (AC) magnetic fields, and demonstrate it experimentally in an ensemble of randomly positioned, hyperpolarized, $\Cs$ nuclear spins in diamond.
+The sensor operates in the 0.5-50 kHz range -- typically a challenging frequency regime for sensors based on atomic vapor~\cite{Budker07} or electronic spins~\cite{Fabricant23}, while achieving competitive sensitivity.
 The scheme leverages the robustness of DTC order, requires no preparation of strongly correlated states, and is broadly applicable in platforms exhibiting prethermal $U(1)$ DTC order~\cite{choi2017observation,rovny2018observation,pal2018temporal,randall2021many,DTC_Beatrez2022,stasiuk2023_U1enhanced}.

-Our approach is based on the observation that, under certain conditions, DTC order can be significantly additionally stabilized by the presence of an AC field, with the stabilization being highly frequency-selective, enabling it to be exploited for sensing.
+Our approach is based on the observation that, under certain conditions, the stability of DTC order can be significantly enhanced by the presence of an AC field; this stabilization is highly frequency-selective, enabling the DTC to be exploited for sensing.
 Specifically, the AC field $\Bac(t)$ couples to the DTC order parameter only when its frequency $\fac{=}\fres$ matches the DTC oscillations, protecting the DTC order from symmetry-breaking perturbations and exponentially enhancing its lifetime $T_2'$~\cite{PrethermalWithoutTemperature_LuitzEtAl2020}.
 We demonstrate that the lifetime extension can be as much as three orders of magnitude, yielding a record for coupling-normalized DTC lifetimes \(JT_2’ {\approx} 14051\); and importantly that it is a strongly \I{resonant} effect, producing a narrow AC frequency response, with linewidths under $70\,$mHz around $\fres$, determined solely by $(T_2^\prime)^{-1}$.

 We leverage this, using a DTC excited via two-tone Floquet drive~\cite{DTC_Beatrez2022}, to construct a noise-rejected, continuously interrogated, AC sensor that operates for extended periods without re-initialization.
 Unlike traditional quantum sensing~\cite{Degen17}, which avoids interactions between sensor spins~\cite{Bauch20}, the DTC sensor here intimately relies on these interactions, and thermalization, to establish a $T_2^\prime$-limited sensor linewidth, while remaining robust against drive errors and on-site disorder (see SI Sec.\ref{supmat:sec:thy_properties}).
 We additionally demonstrate that the AC-field mediated lifetime extension applies equally to DTCs excited along both transverse and longitudinal axes, suggesting wide applicability across diverse platforms including spin systems~\cite{choi2017observation,rovny2018observation,pal2018temporal,randall2021many,DTC_Beatrez2022,stasiuk2023_U1enhanced}, superconducting qubits~\cite{mi2022time,bao2024_schrodingercatsgrowing60,shinjo2024unveiling}, and cold atoms~\cite{zhang2017observation,kyprianidis2021observation}.